Broach Tooling lathe and mill workpiece advice

 - programming error and you stopped in the material at some point

 CNC Broach created our keyway cutter design to protect your spindle.
-This design is patented and has not changed since 2006 when it was sold through Razorform Tools.
+Our design is patented and has not changed since 2006 when it was sold through Razorform Tools.